The speed of a light wave is a measurement of how far it travels in a certain time.

 - Matter is anything that has mass and occupies space by having volume.

-- Light exhibits wave-particle duality, meaning it can be described as both a wave and a particle (photon).
+- Light can be described as a wave that carries energy.

-- Photons are massless particles that travel at the speed of light.
+- These photons are massless particles that travel at the speed of light.
+They carry energy and momentum in packets, not as continuous values.

 About speed & velocity